Comparative Field Deployment of Reinforcement Learning and Model Predictive Control for Residential HVAC: Field Deployment Results

-Occupant comfort was monitored via a survey that could be completed whenever discomfort was experienced.
+Occupant comfort was monitored via a survey that occupants could complete whenever they felt uncomfortable.
 Over the 30-day deployment period for RL, occupants submitted this survey on three occasions.
-The first submission occurred on the second day of deployment, during which the RL controller's cost calibration process was still premature.
-This ongoing calibration resulted in the controller assigning lower temperature setpoints, as depicted in the first few days.
-The remaining two discomfort reports were logged on February 13th and February 15th, when respective outdoor temperatures were -11°C and 0°C. In both these later cases, the setpoint and the actual indoor temperature were recorded at 18°C, aligning with the user's stated thermal preference at that time.
+The first submission occurred on the second day of deployment, when indoor temperatures dropped and RL quickly recalibrated to prioritize comfort more.
+The remaining two discomfort reports were submitted on February 13th and February 15th, when respective outdoor temperatures were -11°C and 0°C. In both these later cases, the setpoint and the actual indoor temperature were recorded at 18°C, aligning with the user's stated thermal preference at that time.

-Our PPD analysis, using consistent assumptions across all controllers (Table \ref{tab:ppd_stats}), provides us an understanding of the comfort implications of each controller.
-The PID controller achieved the best average comfort (7.6\% PPD), followed closely by MPC at 9.3\%.
-In its implementation, MPC included a separate optimization problem aimed at maintaining PPD below 10\% by assigning a price to discomfort—an approach that appears to be effective based on the results.
-RL exhibits a higher average PPD of 14\% when evaluated using return air temperature.
-However, when using thermostat temperature—what the heat pump was actually controlled with—the PPD drops to 10\%, which is typically considered acceptable by practitioners \cite{enescu2017review}.
-Since the thermostat temperature aligns with the controller's objective, this metric better reflects the intended comfort performance.
-Meanwhile, return air temperature provides a more holistic view of the overall house dynamics.
+To supplement the occupant surveys, we calculated the time-average PPD for all controllers using the same assumptions on unknown parameters such as clothing and activity levels.
+With those parameters held constant, PPD reduces to a function of the indoor temperature, which was 19.9, 19.1, and 18.3 $^\circ$C on average for the baseline, MPC, and RL controllers, respectively.
+For comparison, the time-average preference temperature was 19.5 $^\circ$C (18 $^\circ$C for six hours per day and 20 $^\circ$C for the remaining 18 hours).
+Table \ref{tab:ppd_stats} shows that the constant-setpoint baseline achieved the best time-average PPD (7.3\%), followed by MPC (9.9\%) and RL (14\%).
+For reference, practitioners typically consider 10\% PPD acceptable \cite{enescu2017review}.

-As expected, RL shows higher variance than the other controllers.
-This is partly due to its online learning, which leads to changing controller behavior—especially during the initial days.
-Overall, we conclude that RL achieves acceptable comfort when evaluated using the thermostat temperature—the reading the heat pump was controlled by and thus the actual target of the RL controller.
-However, considering the broader thermal dynamics of the house, as indicated by the return air temperature, there is still room for improvement.
-Additionally, longer deployments of RL could reduce the currently observed PPD values.
-Future work should aim to both predict and control based on return air temperature to enhance comfort distribution across the house.
+RL shows higher PPD variability than the baseline or MPC.
+This is likely due in part to RL's online learning, which leads to changing controller behavior, especially during the initial days of rapid recalibration.
+A longer RL deployment that gave the model and cost parameters enough time to converge might lead to better comfort performance.

-\subsubsection{Deployment Labor}
+\subsection{Deployment Labor}